 1 Isla San Cristobal, Galapagos

 Bienvenidos!
 Welcome to San Cristobal in the Galapagos Islands.
-After joining up with your fellow travellers and your local naturalist guide, you’ll head to La Loberia and put on your snorkelling gear for the first time.
+After joining up with your fellow travellers and your local naturalist guide, you’ll travel to La Loberia by private minibus for the first Galapagos snorkelling experience of your trip.
 Go for a swim among the sea lions and maybe even spot sea turtles, too!
-After, you’ll return to town, where you have a free evening to head out with the group and get to know each other better.
-Maybe find some fresh seafood to enjoy or wander the shores at your own pace.
+After, return to town for a free evening and maybe head out with the group and get to know each other better over some fresh seafood.

 2 Isla San Cristobal

 Take a 45-minute boat ride to Leon Dormido (Kicker Rock) this morning.
 On the way, you might be able to spot nesting frigates and blue-footed boobies.
 You might even get the chance to swim among the sea lions again.
 At Leon Dormido, you can snorkel and look for sea turtles, manta rays and the harmless Galapagos shark.
 Eat lunch on the boat, then head to the Interpretation Center.
-Learn about the history of the 'Enchanted Islands' and the conservation projects that seek to preserve them.
-Continue to Frigatebird Hill (Cerro Tijeretas) – it's quite a climb to the top, but well worth the amazing views of the bay.
-Then, return to town in the late afternoon for a free evening.
+Learn about the history of the 'enchanted islands' and the conservation projects that seek to preserve them.
+Next, walk to Frigatebird Hill (Cerro Tijeretas) for stunning views of the bay.
+You’ll return to town in the late afternoon for a free evening.

 3 Isla Floreana / Isla Isabela